LangUMS/langums/README.md

 }
 ```

-Once we have our handlers setup we need to call a special built-in function called `poll_events()` at regular intervals.
-The whole program demonstrating the event above would looke like:
+Once we have our handlers setup we need to call the built-in function `poll_events()` at regular intervals.
+The whole program demonstrating the event above would look like:
 ```
 bring(Player1, Exactly, 5, TerranMarine, "BringMarinesHere") => {
   print("The marines have arrived!");